Chelsea486MHz/mobula/README.md

 # Configuration

-Mobula is configured to use the Alpaca 7B model by default, on a single thread.
+Mobula is configured to use the LLAMA 7B model by default, on four threads.
 To change the thread count, edit `app.py`:

 ```
     # Generate the request object from the prompt